-We've written about this technique from Nicole Steinbok on the blog before, and it's one I've used with positive results.
+Nicole Steinbok advocates this technique, and it's one I've used with positive results.
 (I usually round up to 30 minutes, but what's a few minutes among friends?)
 It works particularly well for people like myself that thrive under the threat of a deadline.

 In my experience, having a limited amount of time to brainstorm only works if all participants are actually ready for the meeting.
 (More on that in a minute.)
-But two other tenets Steinbok harps on are a no-laptop rule, and a no-off-topic-banter rule.
-While some might disagree with the latter (as my colleague Erik Devaney vehemently does), I have found that aggressive time constraints in and of themselves help keep people on task and delivering their best ideas as a result.
+But two other tenets Steinbok harps on are a no-laptop rule, and a no off-topic-banter rule.
+While some might disagree with the latter, I have found that aggressive time constraints help keep people on task and delivering their best ideas as a result.

 3) Provide context and goals well before the meeting.

 "Well before the meeting" doesn't mean that morning.
 Offer any pertinent information at least two business days in advance so people have a fighting chance at actually being prepared for the brainstorm.

 In addition to providing any reading materials or contextual information that help set up the reason for the brainstorm (and explicitly asking that they read it, too), describe what the ideal outcome of the meeting looks like.
 This will help people come into the meeting understanding the scope of what you're all trying to do.
 I think you'll find this helps you avoid wasting time catching everyone up so you can get to the brainstorm right away.

 If necessary, run your meeting like Amazon's Jeff Bezos, and dedicate 30 minutes specifically to quietly reading in a group to bring everyone together -- especially if they won't have time to read before the meeting.

 4) Ask people to come prepared with some ideas.